galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-viz-with-cummerbund/tutorial.md

 > ### {% icon hands_on %} Hands-on: Extract CuffDiff's most significant differentially expressed genes
 >
 > 1. **Filter** {% icon tool %} with the following parameters
->   - "Filter" to the extracted table from the previous step
+>   - *"Filter"*: the extracted table from the previous step
->   - "With following condition" to an appropriate filter over the target column (see questions below when in doubt)
+>   - *"With following condition"*: an appropriate filter over the target column (see questions below when in doubt)
 >
 >    > ### {% icon question %} Questions
 >    > 1.
 What column stores the information of significance for each record?